larose/utt/docs/DEVELOPMENT.md

 This section is very important as most code changes need tests.

-There are two kinds of tests: unit and integration tests.

-You can run both with this command:
+You can run all tests (including format checks, unit tests, and integration tests) with this command:

 `$ make test`